 Settings and Navigation

 Navigate between these subsections with the subheaders under the Facebook tab.
 All of the data in the report is based on the company you select in the Company selector and date range set in the calendar.
-By default, these will be your main company and the last 7 days.
-Change these settings with the blue drop-down or calendar above the report.
+By default, these will be your main company and the last 30 days.
+Change these settings with the drop-down menus above the report.